 The Firm is registered in England and Wales and its office is in London.
 The Firm employs approximately 400 people and provides a wide range of legal services to its clients.
 The Firm is committed to the highest standards of ethical behaviour and complies with all laws, regulations and rules applicable to its business.
 Furthermore, it is committed to taking steps to ensure that modern slavery and human trafficking does not occur in any part of its business or in its supply chains.

-To ensure adherence to the Act and to ensure that no slavery or human trafficking exists in the Firm's own business or, so as far as reasonably possible, in its supply chains, the Firm has undertaken the following steps:
+To ensure adherence to the Act and to ensure that no slavery or human trafficking exists in the Firm's business or, so as far as reasonably possible, in its supply chains, as reported in our prior statements the Firm has undertaken the following steps:

 - A review of the Firm's own recruitment policies and practices and its contracts of employment; and

 - An analysis of the Firm's suppliers and their business practices by requiring 20 of them to complete the Firm's Modern Slavery Act questionnaire.